 "The UK has some of the highest farm animal welfare standards in the world and UK producers are rightly proud of those.
 We see no reason why Brexit should diminish those, as long as the Government is aware of the challenges ahead and acts accordingly.

-"We heard evidence of undeniable concern that opening up the UK market to free global trade poses a number of issues.
+Animal welfare may be sacrificed on alter of post-Brexit trade"We heard evidence of undeniable concern that opening up the UK market to free global trade poses a number of issues.
 As we said in our last report, Brexit: agriculture, the Government may find it hard to reconcile its free trade ambitions with its commendable desire for preserving high farm animal welfare standards.

 "We heard overwhelming support for farm animal welfare standards to be maintained or improved.
 To help achieve that, we urge the Government to secure the inclusion of high farm animal welfare standards in any free trade agreements it negotiates after Brexit.